-During your visits from the external verifier they will review the centre's system of internal assessment.
-To do this they examine the overall process of assessment, together with a sample of candidate learning records (CLRs), portfolios and associated tutor assessment and moderation of those CLRs/portfolios.
-They will also meet with the counselling training team and a registered candidate group.
+External Verifiers (EVs) are responsible for confirming that tutor assessment is at the correct level and feedback to candidates is detailed and constructive.
+To do this they examine the overall process of assessment by viewing a sample of candidate learning records (CLRs), portfolios and associated tutor assessment of those CLRs/portfolios.
+They will check that centre IQA is taking place and will also meet with the counselling training team and a registered candidate group.